syncfusion-content/blazor-docs/blazor/scheduler/data-binding.md

 }
 ```

+N> You can find the working sample on Entity framework [here](https://github.com/SyncfusionExamples/blazor-scheduler-crud-using-restful-service).

 ## Configuring Scheduler with Google API service

 We have assigned the dataSource that is retrieved from the Google services within the `OnInitializedAsync` method.
 And, the CRUD actions are performed within the `ActionCompleted` event.